Can Performant LLMs Be Ethical? Quantifying the Impact of Web Crawling Opt-Outs: Experiments

-\begin{takeaway} Compared to training on non-compliant data, compliant pretraining tends to reduce a model’s ability to understand structural knowledge (i.e., information presented in structured formats) and its robustness against falsified knowledge (strategically crafted to mislead advanced LLMs). \end{takeaway}
+\begin{myblock} \textbf{Takeaway 2.} Compared to training on non-compliant data, compliant pretraining tends to reduce a model’s ability to understand structural knowledge (i.e., information presented in structured formats) and its robustness against falsified knowledge (strategically crafted to mislead advanced LLMs). \end{myblock}

-\begin{takeaway} Newspaper articles may not be as important as expected.
-Temporal and real-world knowledge, which are prominently featured in newspaper articles, can be supplemented through republication and other sources. \end{takeaway}
+\begin{myblock} \textbf{Takeaway 3.} Newspaper articles may not be as important as expected.
+Temporal and real-world knowledge, which are prominently featured in newspaper articles, can be supplemented through other sources. \end{myblock}